stetson06/stetson06.github.io/_posts/2022-01-26-cnn-fruit-classification.md

 <br>
 #### Dropout Overview

-Dropout is a technique used in Deep Learning primarily to reduce the effects of over-fitting.
-Over-fitting is where the network learns the patterns of the training data so specifically, that it runs the risk of not generalizing well, and being very unreliable when used to predict on new, unseen data.
+Dropout is a technique used in Deep Learning primarily to reduce the effects of over-fitting, which is when the network learns the patterns of the training data so specifically that it runs the risk of not generalizing well and becoming very unreliable when used to predict on new, unseen data.

-Dropout works in a way where, for each batch of observations that is sent forwards through the network, a pre-specified proportion of the neurons in a hidden layer are essentially ignored or deactivated.
+Dropout works in a way where for each batch of observations that is sent forward through the network, a pre-specified proportion of the neurons in a hidden layer is essentially ignored or deactivated.
 This can be applied to any number of the hidden layers.

 When we apply Dropout, the deactivated neurons are completely taken out of the picture - they take no part in the passing of information through the network.

 All the math is the same, the network will process everything as it always would (so taking the sum of the inputs multiplied by the weights, and adding a bias term, applying activation functions, and updating the network’s parameters using Back Propagation) - it’s just that in this scenario where we are disregarding some of the neurons, we’re essentially pretending that they’re not there.

 In a full network (i.e. where Dropout is not being applied) each of the combinations of neurons becomes quite specific at what it represents, at least in terms of predicting the output.
-At a high level, if we were classifying pictures of cats and dogs, there might be some linked combination of neurons that fires when it sees pointy ears and a long tongue.
-This combination of neurons becomes very tuned into its role in prediction, and it becomes very good at what it does - but as is the definition of overfitting, it becomes too good - it becomes too rigidly aligned with the training data.
+At a high level, if we were classifying pictures of cats and dogs, for instance, there might be some linked combination of neurons that fires when it sees pointy ears and a long tongue.
+This combination of neurons becomes very tuned into its role in prediction, and it becomes very good at what it does - but per the definition of overfitting, it becomes too "good" (i.e., too rigidly aligned with the training data).

 If we *drop out* neurons during training, *other* neurons need to jump in fill in for this particular role of detecting those features.
-They essentially have to come in at late notice and cover the ignored neurons job, dealing with that particular representation that is so useful for prediction.
+They essentially have to come in at late notice and cover the ignored neurons' job, dealing with that particular representation that is so useful for prediction.

-Over time, with different combinations of neurons being ignored for each mini-batch of data - the network becomes more adept at generalizing and thus is less likely to overfit to the training data.
-Since no particular neuron can rely on the presence of other neurons, and the features with which they represent - the network learns more robust features, and are less susceptible to noise.
+Over time, with different combinations of neurons being ignored for each mini-batch of data, the network becomes more adept at generalizing and thus is less likely to overfit to the training data.
+Since no particular neuron can rely on the presence of other neurons and the features they represent, the network learns more robust features and thus are less susceptible to noise.

-In a Convolutional Neural Network, such as in our task here - it is generally best practice to only apply Dropout to the Dense (Fully Connected) layer or layers, rather than to the Convolutional Layers.
+In a Convolutional Neural Network, such as in our task here, it is generally a best practice to only apply Dropout to the Dense (Fully Connected) layer or layers, rather than to the Convolutional Layers.

 <br>
 #### Updated Network Architecture

 In our task here, we only have one Dense Layer, so we apply Dropout to that layer only.
-A common proportion to apply (i.e. the proportion of neurons in the layer to be deactivated randomly each pass) is 0.5 or 50%.
+A common proportion to apply (i.e. the proportion of neurons in the layer to be deactivated randomly during each pass) is 0.5 or 50%.
 We will apply this here.

 ```python